-Working with colleagues at the Woods Hole Oceanographic Institution (WHOI), NCCOS scientists have calibrated and deployed NCCOS-developed domoic acid (DA) sensors on two Environmental Sample Processors (ESPs).
-These 2020 dockside deployments, both initiated during October, are part of the NCCOS-supported Harmful Algal Bloom (HAB) Observing Network-New England project (HABON-NE).
+Working with colleagues at the Woods Hole Oceanographic Institution (WHOI), NCCOS scientists have calibrated and deployed NCCOS-developed domoic acid (DA) sensors on two Environmental Sample Processors (ESPs) in New England.
+These 2020 dockside deployments, both initiated in October, are part of the NCCOS-supported Harmful Algal Bloom (HAB) Observing Network-New England project (HABON-NE).

 HABON-NE is focused on early detection of DA-producing blooms of the diatom PN that have become an increasing threat to New England shellfisheries during what was considered previously as the HAB ‘off-season’ (i.e., fall-winter; Sept-Feb).
 After processing and quality assessment/quality control evaluation by NCCOS researchers, DA data transmitted from the ESPs are being shared, as noted above, in near-real time with state managers through this newly-created observing network infrastructure, to support timely decision-making on shellfish harvest closures.